Content Warning!

 From video and comments, I have seen, it is clear people are only hearing excerpts from the book and are unfamiliar of the entire context from which the excerpt is from.
 They accuse the author of stealing the title of their book from another.
 While it is true their book shares the same with another, it is stated in the book who picked the title.
 The title was picked by the wife of the co-author.
 Something the individuals who started all this neglected to mention.
 They neglected to mention or hold the co-author accountable too.

 They accuse the author of saying they received a particular award in his book.
-However, the author did not explicitly write such thing.
-The authors do not seem to take into consideration that the person noted they were dealing with a concussion during the chapters of the book they were addressing.
+However, the author did not explicitly write that he had.
+The reviewers do not seem to take into consideration that the person noted they were dealing with a concussion during the chapters of the book they were addressing.
 The author noted at the front of their book that they may misremember things given how much time has passed and the number of concussions they have sustained through the years.
-The people accusing the author of lying, did not consider this or look at the bigger picture that the author may have a brain injuryor something worse.
+The people accusing the author of lying, did not consider this or look at the bigger picture that the author may have a brain injury or something worse.

 They go after the author for failing to remember the name of fallen colleagues during an interview, unrelated to the book.
 You can see the author is trying to recall their names, he sees them in his mind but fail him when he is put on the spot.
 How many of us have tried to think of an actor or a word or song lyrics but they don't surface?
 We all experience this as we say, "it's on the tip of my tongue".
 We all do it!!